We know that the people who spend their time enabling others to move more are our most valuable resource in a healthy, active future.

 As part of second phase 2 of the ‘Better Conversations’, Collaborate Out Loud were commissioned by GM Moving to test the training with those working in employability services.

-GM Moving worked closely with Employability Partners in Tameside and Collaborate Out Loud to co-design workshops to support staff in employability services to feel comfortable to talk about movement in their conversations with people looking to get back into employment.
+GM Moving worked with Employability Partners in Tameside and Collaborate Out Loud to design workshops.
+These have been designed to help staff feel confident talking about movement with people getting ready to go back to work.

 There is clear evidence that good work improves health and wellbeing across people’s lives and protects against social exclusion.
 On the other hand, unemployment is bad for health and wellbeing, as it is associated with an increased risk of mortality and morbidity.